stefanjudis/8-bit-revolution/README.md

   <dd>A semi-colon seperated list of phone numbers e.g. <code>+491234567890;+490987654321</code></dd>
 </dl>

-Ooooooor... you can watch me setting it up in real time! 🙈

 ## What did just happen?

 By doing the one-click installation dialog on Netlify you created your own copy of [8-bit-revolution.netlify.com](https://8-bit-revolution.netlify.com).